ebarreat/Google-Spreadsheet-JDBC/README.md

 # Google-Spreadsheet-JDBC
 This is a JDBC to connect your Google Spreadsheets to Mysql or Microsoft SQL servers

-Parameters to fill will bet enclosed with percentage signs with all cap lettering.
+Parameters to fill will be enclosed with percentage signs with all cap lettering.
 For example: '%CAP LETTERS%'

 To install,
 1. Create new spreadsheet Or open the spreadsheet where you want your connection.